QUICK START GUIDE - Digital I/O for Raspberry Pi Starter Kit

 environments where an industrially hardened

 - Provides a reliable way to sense and switch industrial-level electrical loads with your own Raspberry Pi

 - Includes Digital I/O Carrier Board, mounting rack, and four popular G4 I/O modules

 The Digital I/O for Raspberry Pi Starter Kit gets you started sensing and switching industrial loads with your own Raspberry Pi.

 The system includes the same field-tested, industrially hardened Opto 22 G4 input/output (I/O) modules used in automation applications worldwide for nearly 40 years.
 Just bring your Pi and its power supply, and you’re ready to begin.

-The Starter Kit is a $215 value for only $99, shipping included.
-(Please note: Price with shipping included is available only in the U.S.A.)
+The Starter Kit is a $215 value for only $129 plus shipping.
 It includes all of the following:

 • OPTO-P1-40P Digital I/O Carrier Board, including interface cable, Pi board mounting standoffs, and spare fuse for mounting rack

 • G4IAC5 90-140 VAC/VDC input module